ThomasBleijendaal/umbraco-custom-section/docs/search.md

 it's id and path, which can be used in the front-end to locate the corresponding resource.

 Please note the additional data I provide for this item, and especialy why I have chosen to include `Url`.
-This piece of data is used by (my search formatter as sub title)[https://github.com/umbraco/Umbraco-CMS/blob/e0025db56d52b770d2b3aedbd48a3b804fd15ef0/src/Umbraco.Web.UI.Client/src/common/services/searchresultformatter.service.js#L13].
+This piece of data is used by [my search formatter as sub title](https://github.com/umbraco/Umbraco-CMS/blob/e0025db56d52b770d2b3aedbd48a3b804fd15ef0/src/Umbraco.Web.UI.Client/src/common/services/searchresultformatter.service.js#L13).
 In your own custom search result provider you can use this, or any of the included meta data from your search controller to specify the correct path for the resource.
 You can align this path with the paths given by the `GetTreeNodes` or `GetMenuForNode`, so